 - You may be asked to provide 98 hours of high liability training

 - You will be required to take the State Examination.

 Law Enforcement (Road Deputy or Detention Deputy) positions are considered open positions and remain on the web year round.
 All other positions are posted on the web for thirty days or until the position has been filled.
-If any applications are received after the closing date they are placed on file and are kept for two years.
+If any applications are received after the closing date they are placed on file and are kept for one year.
 If a position opens which you find of interest, you may contact human resources to have your application retrieved and reviewed.
 It is the applicant's responsibility, to ensure information is current (education, address, telephone number, etc).

 Flagler County Sheriff's Office Summary